mitranim/koa-ring/readme.md

 The resulting handlers have a signature of `ƒ(request) -> response` and lend themselves to composition and functional transformations of requests/responses.

 `koa-ring` doesn't provide any special tools for middleware.
-Wrap your handlers into middlewares before passing the final handler to [`toKoaMiddleware`]((#tokoamiddleware) and then to `koa.use`.
+Wrap your handlers into middlewares before passing the final handler to [`toKoaMiddleware`](#tokoamiddleware) and then to `koa.use`.

 ### Request

-Every handler is a function from request to response.
-The request is a plain JS dict with the following shape:
+Every handler receives a request, which is a plain JS dict with the following shape:

 ```js
 interface Request {